Wheezee/GRAILV3/DYNAMIC_GRADING_README.md

 # Dynamic Grading System

-This document explains the new dynamic grading system implemented in GRAIL V2.
+This document explains the dynamic grading system implemented in GRAIL V3.

 ## Overview

 The dynamic grading system allows teachers to customize how grades are calculated and displayed in the gradebook.
 It supports multiple grading methods and configurable parameters.
+Grades update instantly in both Estimated and Projected views and are preserved for export.

 ## Features